Like many things over the last couple of years, this blog entry didn’t go quite as planned.

 We got a little engrossed in the topic so it’s slightly longer than intended.
 We wanted to explain some of our thinking in a little more detail – hopefully this helps everyone apply the ideas.

-So, if you’re pushed for time (6 minutes), our top 3 tips are:
+So, if you’re pushed for time (and don't have 6 minutes to spare), our top 3 tips are:

 Take small, consistent steps towards your wellness goals EVERY day.
 Employ a checklist to keep you on track

 Visualise SUCCESS as often as you can.
-Stop visualising ‘failure’
+Avoid visualising ‘failure’